marorcas/csharp-resourcing/README.md

 - Created a database seeder to generate fake data using Bogus
 - Created two chart components to display insights of data on the frontend

+### 11/11/2024

+- Created a context for form submission status

+### 13/11/2024

+- Added tick animation for successful submission of job forms